apiel/zicHost/NOTE.md

                 base on this state, we can create config files...
      - add lfo on time ratio

+- INFO should sequencer use track...?

-- TODO IPC in order to have a main thread that is running all the time, even if the rest crash... https://en.wikipedia.org/wiki/Inter-process_communication
+- INFO IPC in order to have a main thread that is running all the time, even if the rest crash... https://en.wikipedia.org/wiki/Inter-process_communication

 - TODO bitcrusher Resolution reduction: from float 32 bit to 16 to 8 ...